aliyun/terraform-provider-alicloud/website/docs/d/eci_container_groups.html.markdown

 	* `ipv6_address` - The IPv6 address.
 	* `memory` - The amount of memory resources allocated to the container group.
 	* `ram_role_name` - The RAM role that the container group assumes.
 ECI and ECS share the same RAM role.
 	* `resource_group_id` - The ID of the resource group to which the container group belongs.
-If you have not specified a resource group for the container group, it is added to the default resource group.
+If you have not specified a resource group for the container group, it is addedintranet to the default resource group.
 	* `restart_policy` - The restart policy of the container group.
 	* `security_group_id` - The ID of the security group.
 	* `status` - The status of container.